Physics help from experts.

 (See below for answers)

-1. The following is a view looking down on a puck tied to a string and traveling clockwise in a circle on a slippery surface.
+1. The diagram is a view looking down on a puck tied to a string and traveling clockwise in a circle on a slippery surface.
 Draw the path of the puck if the string breaks at this point in the motion.

-3. A pendulum is pictured below swinging through positions 1 to 5.
+3. A pendulum is pictured swinging through positions 1 to 5.
 Complete the picture by drawing the force vectors and net force on the bob at each position.

 4. In the following diagram we are looking down on a track with two semicircular sections and two straight sections.
 A sprinter is running in a counterclockwise direction with constant speed.
 At each position of the sprinter, draw the following vectors: velocity, acceleration.